Gabriel Reyes: Biography and Early Ministry

+Episcopacy

-Five years later, Mons.
-Gabriel Reyes was appointed by the Holy See as Bishop of Cebu.
-He received his episcopal consecration in the Cathedral of Jaro, on October 11, 1932, from the Apostolic Delegate, Archbishop Guillermo Piani, S.D.B., with Mons.
-James McClosky - Bishop of Jaro, and Mons.
-Alfredo Verzosa, Bishop of Lipa, as co-consecrators.
+In 1932, Pope Pius XI appointed Reyes as Bishop of Cebu.
+He received his episcopal consecration in the Cathedral of Jaro, on October 11, 1932, from the Apostolic Delegate, Archbishop Guglielmo Piani, with Bishop McClosky and Lipa Bishop Alfredo Verzosa, as co-consecrators.
 Two days after, he was installed in Cebu.

-On April 28, 1934, after more than three centuries, the Diocese of Cebu was elevated by Pope Pius XI into an archdiocese, with Gabriel Reyes as the first archbishop.
+On April 28, 1934, after more than three centuries, the Diocese of Cebu was elevated by Pope Pius XI into an archdiocese, with Reyes as the first archbishop.
 In Cebu Mons.
 Reyes ordained every year dozens of new candidates to the priesthood.
 He established the Parishes of Guadalupe, Tabuelan, Simala and Santa Lucia to add to the existing parishes, and launched an evangelization program.
-He also started the “Catholic Hour” over radio station DZRC.
+He also started the “Catholic Hour” over radio station DZRC, established parochial schools, and organized the Cebu archdiocesan officer newspaper Diaro-Kabuhi Sang Banua..

+During World War II, Archbishop Reyes nearly lost his life after he demurred with the orders of the Japanese forces to collaborate with them.
+He was also placed under strict surveillance.
+Years later, as the Americans started to bomb Cebu City, he received reports that the Japanese plans to take him hostage, and thus he left the Archbishop's Palace minutes before his captors arrived.
+After the liberation of Cebu, he was feared to be killed by the Japanese, but eventually he came out from hiding and led the rebuilding of churches, schools, hospitals, and seminaries damaged by the war.
+It was in this context that he renovated the Cebu Cathedral, which had been bombed during World War II.

-On August 25, 1949, he was appointed by Pope Pius XII as coadjutor to Archbishop Michael O’Doherty of Manila with right of succession (and apostolic administrator sede plena).
-On the death of the Archbishop on September 29, 1949, he took over the archi-episcopal See of Manila, being its first Filipino archbishop.
+On August 25, 1949, he was appointed by Pope Pius XII as coadjutor to Manila Archbishop Michael J. O'Doherty with right of succession.
+On the death of the Archbishop on September 29, 1949, he took over the archiepiscopal See of Manila, being its first Filipino archbishop.

 On October 14, 1949, he was installed as Archbishop of Manila and took canonical possession of this See of Manila.

+As archbishop of Manila, he oversaw the construction of the new campus of San Carlos Seminary in Makati in 1951.
+A Catholic center he wished to build when he became archbishop of Manila was built by his successor, the Pope Pius XII Catholic Center, on U.N.
+Avenue in Manila.